AmibeSkyfy16/EnderBackpack/README.md

 ## There are two way to use this mod
-1. Players receive a backpack when they log in (only if they don't already have one)

-#^Here is the configuration of the **config.json** file to use the first way
+1. Players receive a backpack when they log in (only if they don't already have one)<br />Here is the configuration of the **config.json** file to use the first way

 ![Alt text](https://github.com/AmibeSkyfy16/EnderBackpack/blob/1.18.2/images/config_first_way.png)